 The modernisation of the transmission grid has slowed down in the past few decades.
-Only a third of Swissgrid's entire 6,700-kilometre transmission grid dates from the period after 1980, even though the demands on the grid have shifted dramatically in recent years.
-On the one hand, new energy sources and power plants have been connected to the grid, and on the other, electricity consumption has risen.
+Only a third of Swissgrid's entire 6,700-kilometre-long transmission grid dates from the period after 1980, but the demands on the grid have changed significantly in recent years.
+This development will intensify in the coming decades.
+New decentralised energy sources and power plants (photovoltaics, wind power) are being connected to the grid, and electricity consumption will grow noticeably in the future due to decarbonisation.

 The constantly rising demands are already leading to structural bottlenecks in the transmission grid today.
 These are expected to increase even further in the future.
 To ensure the safe, powerful and efficient operation of the Swiss electricity system, these bottlenecks must be eliminated.
 That is why Swissgrid periodically draws up a multi-year plan – the Strategic Grid – for the further development of the transmission network.

 The modernisation of the transmission grid is the key to a sustainable energy future and is aligned with the scenario framework for Switzerland set out by the Federal Government.
 As the backbone of a secure energy supply, the transmission grid makes a key contribution to achieving the goals of Energy Strategy 2050.